-- NEMMCO to develop the first reallocation procedures by 1 January 2008; and - reallocation procedures to be developed or amended in accordance with the Rules consultation procedures provided in rule 8.9 of the Rules.
+• reallocation procedures to be developed or amended in accordance with the Rules consultation procedures provided in clause 8.9 of the Rules.

-In addition, the draft Rule provides transitional arrangements such that:
+In addition, the Rule to be made provides transitional arrangements such that:

 - for existing reallocations, the current Rule requirements prevail; - for reallocation arrangements occurring between the making of the Rule and the development of reallocation procedures, the current Rule requirements prevail; and - there is scope for reallocations under the current Rule to be transferred to the new Rule, with the consent of both parties.